wlonestar/virosa/README.md

 </p>

-# Virosa - A Computer Technology Blog Community
+# Virosa - A CS Technology Community

 Simple and lightweight